SAP-samples/cloud-extension-s4hana-business-process/mission/event_based/README.md

   ![Check Connection](./images/EventBased6.png)

- 8. In the next screen first click on *Create*, then select the *topic*
+ 8. In the next screen first click on *Create*, then click on *Topic* and choose: "BusinessPartner/created/V1" and "BusinessPartner/changed/V1"

  ![Create Outbound Bindings](./images/EventBased7.png)